cosmosone/cosmos-prd-generator/README.md

 The generator creates a directory with the following files:

 - **instructions.md**: Guidelines for AI-assisted development
-- **project_prompt.md**: Project architecture blueprint with Clean Module Structure details
+- **project_prompt.md**: Project architecture blueprint with Clean Architecture Module Structure details
 - **phase_XX.md**: Implementation plans for each development phase

 ### Directory Structure